astrosat/windgl/README.md

 A WebGL-powered visualization of wind power using custom Mapbox Layers.
 Capable of rendering up to 1 million wind particles at 60fps.

+## Project Status

+The author, @gampleman no longer works at @astrosat.
+As such, this project will no longer recieve maintenance from him.
+Furthermore, this project is not production ready, as there are a [number of bugs](https://github.com/astrosat/windgl/issues).
+If you wish to make use of this project, consider:

+1. Getting in touch with @astrosat to discuss comercial support.
+2. Getting in touch with @gampleman to discuss a consulting arrangement.
+3. Forking this repository and fixing all issues.
+You are welcome to submit patches here, but please do not expect a speedy review.

+As such, the project is currently a nice technical demo, but you should expect putting in significant resources if you wish to make a production implementation.

 ## Usage

 ```sh